 DOSAGE AND ADMINISTRATION

-The proper amount of Voltaren® Gel should be measured using the dosing card supplied in the drug product carton.
-The dosing card is made of polypropylene, like the tube cap containing Voltaren® Gel (diclofenac sodium gel) , but without the white colorant.
+The proper amount of VOLTAREN® GEL should be measured using the dosing card supplied in the drug product carton.
+The dosing card is made of clear polypropylene.
 The dosing card should be used for each application of drug product.
-The gel should be applied within the oblong area of the dosing card up to the 2 gram or 4 gram line (2 g for each elbow, wrist, or hand, and 4 g for each knee, ankle, or foot).
-The dosing card containing Voltaren® Gel (diclofenac sodium gel) can be used to apply the gel.
+The gel should be applied within the rectangular area of the dosing card up to the 2 gram or 4 gram line (2 g for each elbow, wrist, or hand, and 4 g for each knee, ankle, or foot).
+The 2 g line is 2.25 inches long.
+The 4 g line is 4.5 inches long.
+The dosing card containing VOLTAREN® GEL can be used to apply the gel.
 The hands should then be used to gently rub the gel into the skin.
 After using the dosing card, hold with fingertips, rinse, and dry.
-It treatment site is the hands, patients should wait at least one (1) hour to wash their hands.
+If treatment site is the hands, patients should wait at least one (1) hour to wash their hands.

-Apply the gel (4 g) to the affected foot or knee or ankle, 4 times daily.
-Voltaren® Gel (diclofenac sodium gel) should be gently massaged into the skin ensuring application to the entire affected foot or knee or ankle.
+Apply the gel (4 g) to the affected foot, ankle, or knee 4 times daily.
+VOLTAREN® GEL should be gently massaged into the skin ensuring application to the entire affected foot, or knee or ankle.
 The entire foot includes the sole, top of the foot and the toes.
 Do not apply more than 16 g daily to any single joint of the lower extremities.

-Apply the gel (2 g) to the affected hand or elbow or wrist, 4 times daily.
-Voltaren® Gel (diclofenac sodium gel) should be gently massaged into the skin ensuring application to the entire affected hand or elbow or wrist.
+Apply the gel (2 g) to the affected hand, wrist, or elbow 4 times daily.
+VOLTAREN® GEL should be gently massaged into the skin ensuring application to the entire affected hand, wrist, or elbow.
 The entire hand includes the palm, back of the hands, and the fingers.
 Do not apply more than 8 g daily to any single joint of the upper extremities.

 Total dose should not exceed 32 g per day, over all affected joints.

-- External heat and/or occlusive dressings should not be applied to treated joints.
+- Do not apply external heat and/or occlusive dressings to treated joints.

-- Wearing of clothing or gloves should be avoided for at least 10 minutes after applying Voltaren® Gel (diclofenac sodium gel) .
+- Avoid wearing of clothing or gloves for at least 10 minutes after applying VOLTAREN® GEL.

 Storage And Handling

-Voltaren® Gel (diclofenac sodium gel) is available in tubes containing 100 g of the topical gel in each tube.
-Physician samples are packaged in 20 g tubes.
+VOLTAREN® GEL (diclofenac sodium topical gel, 1%) is available in tubes containing 100 grams of the topical gel in each tube.
 Each tube contains diclofenac sodium in a gel base (10 mg of diclofenac sodium per gram of gel or 1%).

 Additional Voltaren Gel Information